Flat Holography & Holographic Renormalization: Scalar Field: Introduction

 Section \ref{sec:Holographicrenormalizationformasslessfields} details the holographic renormalization procedure with the chosen examples.
 Sections \ref{sec:holoren_tr} and \ref{sec:holoren_vr} apply it to the massless scalar field in our chosen coordinates.
-Section \ref{sec:holographicCorrlators} presents the holographic two--point function with the necessary discussion.
-In particular, our result agrees with the existing extrapolated results in literature, but our procedure selects a different relationship between the Carrollian source and the asymptotic value of the bulk field.
-This is not an accident as we have closely followed AdS/CFT.
-We conclude with subsection \ref{sec:Massive} where we apply the Hamilton--Jacobi procedure to the massive scalar, showing that there is -- in some sense -- an imprint on $\scri$.
+Section \ref{sec:holographicCorrlators} presents the holographic two-point function with the necessary discussion.
+In particular, our result agrees with the existing extrapolated results in the literature, but our procedure selects a different relationship between the Carrollian source and the asymptotic value of the bulk field.
+This is not an accident and we comment on this apparent discrepancy in due course.
+We conclude with subsection \ref{sec:Massive} where we apply the Hamilton-Jacobi procedure to the massive scalar, showing that there is -- in some sense -- an imprint on $\scri$.

 Section \ref{sec:interactions} discusses an example of an interacting scalar field as a further extension of the formalism.
-In section \ref{sec:holo_ren_int} we comment on the additional divergences, once again drawing important lesson from AdS/CFT, especially from the case of irrelevant scalars.
+In section \ref{sec:holo_ren_int} we comment on the additional divergences, once again drawing important lessons from AdS/CFT, especially from the case of irrelevant scalars.
 We do not carry out holographic renormalization.
 Instead, assuming that further divergences do not affect the free counterterm, section \ref{sec:propagators} lists the free propagators needed for the Witten–diagram computation introduced in section \ref{sec:3pt}.

 We conclude in section \ref{sec:Discussion} with a discussion of the results and further generalizations, together with additional comments situating our work within the existing literature where this was not addressed in the preceding sections.